How to Make Sun Dried Tomatoes in a Dehydrator or Oven

 Ingredients

-- Tomatoes of choice
+- Tomatoes, any variety of choice

 Instructions